 Then there’s Fuerteventura’s wide expansive plains, studded with cacti to remind you of how close you are to the world’s most famous desert.
 The Sahara’s sands blow generously to this isle, which is what’s given it its nickname of The Beach of the Canary Islands.
 It’s low-key and unhurried … unless you’re chasing waves or wind, in which case, let the exhilaration loose!
 But unlike the other Canary Islands, there’s no big city in this region that embraces coastal living.
 Instead, picturesque towns, rolling hills, and over 93 miles of wide expanses of sand offer more to do than you have vacation days.

-Secrets Lanzarote Resort & Spa and Secrets Bahia Real Resort & Spa from the AMR™ Collection are ideal ways to take advantage of perfect year-round temperatures in those destinations.
+Secrets Lanzarote Resort & Spa and Secrets Bahia Real Resort & Spa from the Inclusive Collection, part of Hyatt Hotels & Resorts, are ideal ways to take advantage of perfect year-round temperatures in those destinations.

 The first offers a location in Puerto Calero Marina, close to Papagayo Beach and the volcanic Timanfaya National Park.
 The multilingual front desk can set you up to go to either, both, and back again, if you can pull yourself away from the romantic deep blue views of the ocean just below the hilltop resort.
 It’s also near the charmingly whitewashed, lively town of Puerto del Carmen for as close to an urban feel as you can get on an island known for quiet peace and solitude.
 This is where you’ll find nightlife and shopping, which makes Secrets Lanzarote an ideal position between all of these different vacation vibes in the most relaxing, least noisome of all the Canary Islands.